Sampling from Gaussian Processes: A Tutorial and Applications in Global Sensitivity Analysis and Optimization: Introduction

 Although the applications of the aforementioned sampling approaches in GSA and optimization arise naturally because GPs are inherently distributions of functions, they are underutilized within the community of engineering optimization.
 Therefore, our hope in writing this educational paper is to catalyze research on these simple yet powerful approaches and their exciting applications in GSA and engineering optimization.

 This paper presents the mathematical foundation and detailed implementation of two notable sampling methods, namely the random Fourier feature method \citep{Rahimi2007} and pathwise conditioning \citep{Wilson2020}, to generate approximate sample paths from GP posteriors.
 Alternative sampling methods are briefly described.
-For the random Fourier feature and pathwise conditioning methods, their strengths and weaknesses are discussed.
+The strengths and weaknesses of the random Fourier feature and pathwise conditioning methods are discussed.
 Importantly, their applications in GSA, single-objective optimization, and multi-objective optimization are detailed and empirically investigated.

 The remainder of this paper progresses as follows. \Cref{sec2} describes sampling from multivariate Gaussian distributions and the concept of conditional Gaussian distributions in finite-dimensional spaces.
 The latter forms the foundation of GPs presented in \cref{sec3}, where their function- and weight-space views are discussed.
-Built upon \cref{sec2,sec3}, \Cref{sec4} presents the random Fourier feature method and pathwise conditioning.
-Other sampling methods are also briefly discussed.
+Built upon \cref{sec2,sec3}, \Cref{sec4} presents the random Fourier feature method and pathwise conditioning while briefly discussing other sampling methods.
 This section then compares the prediction performance and computational costs of the random Fourier feature method and pathwise conditioning against those of the standard exhaustive sampling method, which samples the GP posterior at a discrete set of locations.
-Sections~\ref{sec5}, \ref{sec6}, and \ref{sec7} discuss how GP sample paths can be used for GSA, single-objective optimization, and multi-objective optimization, respectively. \Cref{sec8} presents a series of numerical examples to show successful applications of GP sample paths in these tasks. \Cref{sec9} summarizes key takeaways from this paper.
-Finally, \Cref{sec10} concludes the paper with several potential research directions.
+Sections~\ref{sec5}, \ref{sec6}, and \ref{sec7} discuss how GP sample paths can be used for GSA, single-objective optimization, and multi-objective optimization, respectively. \Cref{sec8} presents a series of numerical examples to show successful applications of GP sample paths in these tasks. \Cref{sec9} summarizes key takeaways from this paper. \Cref{sec10} discusses additional implementation considerations for the presented GP sampling methods.
+Finally, \Cref{sec11} concludes the paper with several potential research directions.